ba-st/Ansible/docs/WorkerQueue.md

 For this tutorial, we will model the task as a dotted string.
 Each dot represents a degree of complexity therefore, the longer the string, the longer it will take.

-This schema is also known as producer/consumer.
+This schema is also known as [producer/consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).

 ## Spawning a bunch of minions

-The first thing we will need to create a consumer is to stablish a connection to the broker
+The first thing you need to do is to stablish a connection to the broker

 ````Smalltalk
 connection := AmqpConnectionBuilder new